fallen-icarus/cardano-swaps/README.md

 - Permissioned protocols lack trustless composability with other dApps; a critical feature for both scaling eUTxO-based DeFi and building a fully featured, trustless blockchain economy.
 - The concentration of assets directly undermines the security assumptions of PoS blockchains.
-This ultimately means it is **impossible** for LPs to serve as the foundation of a trustless and decentralized economy.
+This ultimately means it is *impossible* for LPs to serve as the foundation of a trustless and decentralized economy.

 ##### Why the workarounds for the issues of LPs are not sufficient

 - Impermanent Loss - yield farming is ultimately printing a useless token to make Alice whole for being forced to sell at a price she otherwise would not have sold.
 To put it bluntly, Alice lost
 $100 of a stablecoin and was given some economically useless token as compensation.
-Add since the yield tokens are being minted, the value of the already useless token can only decrease over time.
+And since the yield tokens are being minted, the value of the already useless token can only decrease over time.
 Without the yield tokens, there is literally no incentive to provide liquidity to LPs so if yield farming ever stopped, the DEX would collapse.
 Yield farming is a currency crisis waiting to happen.